Beams logo

 Basement conversions

-A basement conversion is one of the most varied-in-cost residential projects you can undertake.
-Costs range from around £30,000 for a simple cellar fit-out to £400,000 or more for a full new basement excavation under a London terrace.
-The difference comes down entirely to what type of project you are actually undertaking — and that distinction is one many cost guides fail to make clearly.
+A basement conversion costs anywhere from around £30,000 for a simple cellar fit-out to £450,000 or more for a new basement dug beneath a London terrace.
+The figure depends entirely on which of three projects you're actually undertaking — and most cost guides never make that distinction clearly.

-If you are based in London, see our basement conversions page for details on how Beams can help.
+If you're in London, our basement conversions page explains how Beams can help.

-The three types of basement project — and why the cost difference matters
+The three types of basement project — and why cost varies so much

 Cellar conversion